Connecting Qualtrics to Tufts Systems

 Adding a Tufts Login Screen

-1. Log in to tufts.qualtrics.com and open your survey for editing.
+1. Log in to tufts.qualtrics.com

 Survey Flow icon looks like two connected rectangles.